EndPointCorp/end-point-blog/2023/09/introduction-to-playwright-in-c#.md

 To begin web automation using C# and Playwright, follow these steps:

-1. **Prerequisites:** You should have .NET Core or .NET 5+ installed on our machine.
+1. **Prerequisites:** You should have .NET Core or .NET 5+ installed on your machine.

 2. **Create a New C# Project:** Lets start by creating a new C# console application.
    ```pwsh